← Back to all posts

 Why I Built This Website and What You Can Expect

-For over a decade, my work has lived inside journal papers, conference proceedings, and simulation result files.
-Researchers who needed crystal plasticity expertise found me through ResearchGate or a colleague's recommendation.
-Students who wanted mentoring discovered me through institutional contacts.
-But the world of knowledge dissemination is changing, and I believe it is time to build a proper digital home for everything I do.
+For over a decade, my work lived inside journal papers, conference proceedings, and simulation result files.
+Researchers who needed crystal plasticity expertise found me through ResearchGate or a colleague’s recommendation.
+Students discovered me through institutional contacts.
+That is a slow and opaque distribution for knowledge that should be openly accessible.
+This website changes that.

 Why Now?

-The answer is simple: impact requires visibility.
-My research in crystal plasticity simulation, metal forming, and microstructure characterization has produced over 39 publications and 1,230 citations.
-I have mentored PhD students across three continents and secured grants from some of the most competitive funding bodies in Europe and Asia, including DFG, Alexander von Humboldt, JSPS, DAAD, and Joachim Herz Foundation.
+Impact requires visibility.
+My research in crystal plasticity simulation, metal forming, and microstructure characterisation has produced over 39 publications and 1,230 citations across institutions in Germany, Japan, South Korea, and Saudi Arabia.
+I have mentored PhD students across three continents and secured grants from some of the most competitive funding bodies in Europe and Asia, including DFG, Alexander von Humboldt, JSPS, DAAD, and the Joachim Herz Foundation.

-Yet most of this work is locked behind academic paywalls or buried in institutional profiles.
-This website changes that.
-It is my central platform for sharing expertise, attracting consulting inquiries, and building a community around computational materials science.
+Most of this work is locked behind academic paywalls or buried in institutional profiles.
+This website is my central platform for sharing expertise, attracting consulting inquiries, and writing directly for the researchers and engineers who can use it.

 What I Bring to the Table